lilingxi01/lilingxi01/README.md

 🎓 - I am currently an undergraduate student majoring in Computer Science.

-🌍 - I and my collegues is now creating the most advanced and gorgeous softwares for our smart life in the future, including The Next Generation of E-Learning and AIoT.
+🌍 - I and my collegues is now creating a series of advanced and gorgeous softwares for the smart life industry in the future.
 All of the projects are yet in progress, hiding in the private repos, but I will be happy to let you know when they are ready to meet you.

 🌃 - I extremely enjoy the outdoors especially exploring nature and stargazing.
 So when tired, I liked to drive my car out to a state park.
 Nature gives me the power of all-day coding. (**I also take photos for them.
 You can find it in my instagram!!**)